bradylowe/labelpc/README.md

 You can install labelpc with `pip install -e .` after installing the requirements.

 Once installed, open the program by running `labelpc` in a terminal.

+## User's manual

+A user's manual can be found in the base directory in the form of a pdf.